 - Focus on learning one thing at a time.
 Classes and workshops may cover more elements than you can absorb in one session.
 Be happy to learn a couple of new things each time and come back for the rest later.

 - Know the key to successful learning is rooted in repetition.
 You don’t learn to do something on the first try.
 Repeat it 20 times and suddenly you are the master.
 Learning to navigate a touch screen is mostly about how many times you touch that screen every day.
-After a while it’s just second nature — engrained in your sense memory.
+After a while, it’s just second nature — ingrained in your sense memory.

 - A learning curve causes discomfort across the entire spectrum of age, whether your eyesight is good, or not.
 Keep things in perspective by allowing yourself credit for your successes.

 Remind yourself with each new endeavor — you can do this!

 Read “Want to Be Tech Savvy?
 Don’t Ask Your Kids” by Geoffrey Fowler on WSJ.cm

 Article first published on September 1, 2017.

 About the Author